BMukhtar/android-interview-questions/README.md

 ## This is a short version of android interview questions.
-And initially prepared and maintained by [Amit Shekhar](https://github.com/amitshekhariitbhu) who is having experience of taking interviews of many Android developers and cracking interviews of top companies.
+Initially prepared and maintained by [Amit Shekhar](https://github.com/amitshekhariitbhu) who is having experience of taking interviews of many Android developers and cracking interviews of top companies.

 ## Contents